wp-plugins/zedity/readme.txt

 **Enjoy Zedity!**
 Your feedback, suggestions or request are welcome!
-If you think there's a bug please do not hesitate to either email us at 'info @ zedity.com' or to report it in [support section](http://wordpress.org/support/plugin/zedity).
+If you think there's a bug please do not hesitate to either email us at 'info @ zedity.com' or to report it in the [support section](http://wordpress.org/support/plugin/zedity).

 == Installation ==